enonic/old-xp-doc/doc/tutorials/my-first-app/add-favorite-country.rst

 .. |monitoricon| image:: images/icon-monitor.png

-Now that the "Country" content type is installed (and we have a part to display them), we can create new countries using the Content Manager interface.
+Now that the "Country" content type is installed (and we have a part to display them), we can create new countries using the Content Studio interface.

 1. Right-click on the "Hello World" site from the navigation tree and select "New".
 The "Create Content" dialogue will open.
 2. Click "Country" from the list of content types.